Faculty & Staff Demographics

 Diverse teams are better suited to solve problems, be more creative and innovate.
 Diversity is central to institutional effectiveness, viability and excellence.

-Dell Med recognizes the value of diversity and inclusion.
-Our team is committed to developing and implementing programs that create a vibrant, inclusive environment to support diverse staff, students, trainees and faculty.
+Heath equity, diversity and inclusion are foundational to Dell Med’s mission to revolutionize how people get and stay healthy.
+Our team is committed to developing and implementing programs that create a vibrant, inclusive environment to support diverse staff, students, trainees and faculty members.